Describe your marketing tactics

 Before you implement a marketing plan, outline how you are going to measure and evaluate the effectiveness of your marketing activities.
 This will let you measure the success of your marketing later on.

 Set goals and benchmarks so you will be able to easily identify how well your marketing has worked and what needs to change.
+Your goals and objectives should be SMART – specific, measurable, achievable, realistic and timely.
 Reviewing your product sales against your sales targets and forecasts is a good place to start.

 Consider what you will measure (e.g. customer responses to a brochure mail-out, the number of leads you generate from an event) and describe how you'll evaluate your marketing activities (e.g. you need to reach a target increase in premium product sales of 10% through your marketing activities).